AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-2.md

 ### Thursday, 1/30

+- History of the web <br>
+- Art, Design and the internet </br>
+- Intro to style <br>
+- 15 MINUTES EXERCISE!
+(Pixel Portrait) <br>
+- Question for '?' <br>
-- [add]
+- Critique second excersise

 ### Homework

 - Only use HTML (no CSS of any kind).
 In addition to the elements allowed in Level 1, use any of the following HTML elements: div, header, footer, span, h1, h2, h3, h4, h5, h6, strong, em, ol, ul, li, a (Do not link to external sites, but you can link to parts of your poem using an attribute to assign an id).
 <br>
-You <b>need</b> to make two different versions of the website.
+You <b>need</b> to make <strong> two </strong> different versions of the website.
 Be ready to present it in class.
 <br>
-— Analize 3 different websites
+— Analize 3 different websites structure and hierarchy

 ## Lab